Discoverable Search Feature Overview

 By default, the only content that appears for a user in Digital Hive is the content that the user would see if they logged into the BI system(s) as themselves.
 In other words, Digital Hive will not expose content to a user that they are not already permitted to see.
 While this level of access security is desirable to most organizations, there are some companies that want to promote self-service.
 In this scenario, users would see that content exists, even if they don't have access to it, but will not be able to execute the report or dashboard.

 The premise, is that if a user requires access to a report, but can't see that it exists, how would they ever know to request access?
-Or even worse, if they are not aware of the existence of the report, they may be inclined to create a new version of the report, needlessly adding to the ever growing list of reporting assets, or they may submit a heldesk ticket to have a new report creating.
+Or even worse, if they are not aware of the existence of the report, they may be inclined to create a new version of the report, needlessly adding to the ever growing list of reporting assets, or they may submit a helpdesk ticket to have a new report creating.
 Again, not only adding to the list of reporting assets, but also adding to the IT backlog.

 When a user browses content, all items that they don't have access to appear with a lock icon.
-In the image below, this user has acess to the Digital Hive PowerBI workspace (blue folder) but does not have access to the Office of CTO workspace.
+In the image below, this user has access to the Digital Hive PowerBI workspace (blue folder) but does not have access to the Office of CTO workspace.

 Even though the user doesn't have access to the Office of CTO workspace, if the user drills into the Office of CTO, all content within will show with a lock icon as well (if the user doesn't have access to that content either).
 This is because the workspace is NOT executable, so the user can drill into objects below the workspace.